python/devguide/developer-workflow/communication-channels.rst

 Following Python's Development
 ==============================

-Python's development is communicated through a myriad of ways, mostly through mailing lists, but also other forms.
+Python's development is communicated through a myriad of ways, primarily :ref:`Discourse <communication-discourse>` along with other platforms.

 Standards of behaviour in these communication channels